rohangpta/rohangpta.github.io/content/posts/halfway.md

 pretty difficult to sit down at dinner with someone and explain why a game that's older than I am and not very well known was so captivating to me.
-So, well, if someone asked me my hobbies were or what I *did*, I'd look them in the eye, lie through my teeth, and say that I was in    to Computer Science.
+So, well, if someone asked me my hobbies were or what I *did*, I'd look them in the eye, lie through my teeth, and say that I was into Computer Science.
 But, at the time (in highschool) that wasn't really true.